Nivalyx/osu-wiki/wiki/Tournaments/oASIS/1/en.md

 2. Each player has to ban **one beatmap** from the corresponding mappool.
 These beatmaps will not be allowed to be picked by any player during the entire match.
    - Barring the tiebreaker, there are no restrictions as to which maps may and may not be banned in a match.
    - Banning does not apply in the Qualifier lobbies.
-3. Each player is free to select one warm-up beatmap.
-Using beatmaps with questionable content is prohibited.
+3. **There will be no warm-up beatmaps to be played in the multiplayer lobby.** Players who are looking to warm up before the match are expected to do so by their own before the match commences.
-   - Warm-ups do not apply in the Qualifier lobbies.
+4. In a FreeMod pick, each player has to apply at least one mod to play the beatmap with.
+Allowed mods are EZ, HR, HD, FL, or any possible combinations of the four mods.
-4. **There will be no dedicated FreeMod picks in the tournament.** However, when playing a map from the HardRock or DoubleTime pool, Hidden can be used optionally on top of the corresponding mod by any player.
+   - Playing a FreeMod pick without any mods applied is not allowed.
 5. In the case of a tiebreaker, the tiebreaker map will be played with the FreeMod option enabled which allows players to play the tiebreaker map with Easy, HardRock, Hidden, or any possible combinations of the three mods should they wish to.
    - Playing the tiebreaker map with a mod is *not* mandatory.
 6. The results of each match and any other relevant information regarding the match will be noted by the referee after the match has been concluded.